Jobs - Full-Time

 - Provide outstanding customer service by maintaining a presence in the galleries, engaging visitors, and monitoring the security of our building and collections;

 - Assist the History Department through special projects, including the creation of new tours, research assistance, and exhibition development;

 - Other duties as assigned.

-- Strong interest in history, education and/or museum field;
+- Demonstrated interest in history, museum education, or public history;

 - Ability to function physically in a multi-story historic building with no elevator;

 - Candidates must have weekend availability; at least one weekend day per week is required.

 Reports to: Director of Education and Exhibitions

 Since 1881, The Bostonian Society (TBS) has collected, preserved, and made accessible for research a wide range of paper materials relating to the history of Boston through its library and archives.
 Highlights include sources on New England and Boston history, colonial history and the American Revolution, city directories from 1789 onward, and Massachusetts Revolutionary War military records.
 The archives contain a wide selection of historical documents, including manuscript collections, financial records, broadsides, maps and plans, and newspapers.
 The library maintains a photography collection, which documents Boston from the 1850s to today.

 Job Summary: The Special Collections Librarian role is a part-time (16 hour-per-week) position, during regular office hours of 9 – 5, Monday through Friday.
 The Special Collections Librarian is responsible for the care, preservation, and management of all materials contained in the library and archives.
 Accessibility is a high priority for the Society and the Special Collections Librarian plays an important part in making our collections accessible to everybody.